adyork/workshop_bios_oceanographic_data_part2/_episodes/09-what-is-next.md

 ---
-title: "Data Manipulation"
+title: "What is Next"
-teaching: 10
+teaching: 5
-exercises: 10
+exercises: 0
 questions:
 - "Some question"
 objectives: